Procurement Manager Visa Sponsorship Jobs in Georgia

 Which visa types are most common for procurement manager roles in Georgia?

 The H-1B is the most common visa for procurement managers in Georgia.
 The role typically qualifies as a specialty occupation when it requires a bachelor's degree or higher in supply chain management, business, or a related field.
-Candidates already holding TN status (Canadians and Mexicans) or L-1 transfers from multinational employers are also hired into these roles without requiring the H-1B lottery.
+Candidates already holding TN visa status (Canadians and Mexicans) or L-1 visa transfers from multinational employers are also hired into these roles without requiring the H-1B lottery.

 Which cities in Georgia have the most procurement manager sponsorship jobs?